pksatyam777/Django-react-blog/README.md

 Good News! 😃 I have Integrated Django-React on same host , so you dont have to run on paraller server.

-Instructions: poject will be avilable on http://localhost:8000/ only after running python manage.py runserver command.</br>
+Instructions: poject will be avialable on http://localhost:8000/ only after running python manage.py runserver command.</br>

 Database: